whoahq/whoa/README.md

 # Whoa

-Welcome to Whoa, a reimplementation of World of Warcraft 3.3.5a (build 12340) in C++11.
+Welcome to Whoa, an unofficial open source implementation of the World of Warcraft 3.3.5a (build 12340) game client in C++11.

 ## Supported Platforms

 Currently, macOS 10.14+ is supported, including recent versions of macOS on M1 processors.
-Support for Linux is in progress.
-Support for Windows is coming soon™.
+Support for Windows and Linux is in progress.

 ## Building

-To build, ensure you have a recent version of CMake installed, and run the following from the `whoa` directory:
+To build, ensure you have installed a recent version of CMake and an appropriate C++ build environment, and run the following from the `whoa` directory:

 ```
 mkdir build && cd build